What Is Menorrhagia?

 Heavy periods are sometimes caused by subtle health problems, and they can lead to other health issues.
 If you soak through a pad or tampon every hour or so on a regular basis, talk with your doctor.
-She may be able to help.
+They may be able to help.

-It’s always wise to discuss your heavy periods with your doctor, especially if the problem is new for you.
+It’s always a good idea to talk with your doctor about your heavy periods, especially if the problem is new for you.
 It could lead to anemia (low levels of red blood cells), which can make you feel weak, tired, or out of breath.

 Women who have menorrhagia may have to: